mrwyndham/pocketbase-stripe/README.md

 # PocketBase + Stripe Subscription Payments Starter

 The all-in-one starter kit for high-performance SaaS applications.
 That don't want a vendor buy in when it comes to backend and frontend.
 This is a front end agnostic template that you can use 100% with any SaaS application.
+If there are any issues please feel free to reach out to me on X - [@meinbiz](https://twitter.com/meinbiz)

 ## Features